Where are you based and can I see your work in person?

 Will 'Out of Stock' paintings ever be restocked?

-Unfortunately not.
-All paintings are one of a kind originals, therefore I am unable to paint another exactly like the previous one.
-I do recreate similar pieces with similar colour schemes so always check back for my newest listings.
+Sadly not.
+All paintings are one of a kind originals, therefore I am unable to paint another exactly the same.
+I do recreate similar pieces with similar colour schemes so always check back for my newest listings or contact me to discuss a commission.

 How long does it take for me to receive my artwork?